shengyp/multimodal_IR/README.md

-# KG_Construction
+# Multi-modal_Information_Extraction

-Here, we are concentrate on collection of research papers relate to software engineering.
+Here, we are concentrate on collection of research papers relate to information extraction for multi-modal data.

 Table of Contents